YottaDB/YDBDoc/ProgGuide/extrout.rst

 .. parsed-literal::
    status = ydb_cip(<ci_name_descriptor> [, ret_val] [, arg1] ...);

-First argument: ci_name_descriptor, a null-terminated C character string indicating the alias name for the corresponding <lab-ref> entry in the Call-In table.
+First argument: ci_name_descriptor, as described above, within which rtn_name indicates the alias name for the corresponding <lab-ref> entry in the Call-In table.

 Optional second argument: ret_val, a pre-allocated pointer through which YottaDB returns the value of QUIT argument from the (extrinsic) M routine. ret_val must be the same type as specified for <ret-type> in the Call-In table entry.
 The ret_val argument is needed if and only if <ret-type> is not void.